yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 # Troubleshooting the Discovery/Group Configuration

-Using the [list LUS|list - GigaSpaces CLI#list-6.0-ListsallactiveJiniLookupServiceinstancesandtheirattributes] CLI option, run from `<GigaSpaces Root>\bin\gs.bat/sh`, you can search for available Jini Lookup Services in the network.
+Using the depanlinklist LUStengahlink/xap97/list---gigaspaces-cli.html#list-6.0-ListsallactiveJiniLookupServiceinstancesandtheirattributesbelakanglink CLI option, run from `<GigaSpaces Root>\bin\gs.bat/sh`, you can search for available Jini Lookup Services in the network.
 `<GigaSpaces Root>\bin\gs.bat/sh` list lus

 The following result examples appear on the console: